ripley777/CR-385-2022-0000163/READ_ME.txt

 The Kalispell Judicial system is gatekept by a bureaucracy of apathy ...
 (excepting the front desk worker at County Prosecutors Office).

-Chief priority: 1: baby safe with mother or loving family member
+Chief priority: 1: baby safe with mother or loving family member (not abusive Foster Home)
 		2: ensure small cash donations arrive to Attorney Lane Benetts Office in order... to ensure mother and baby have enough to eat if under financial pressure.